younginnovations/opencontracting-moldova/readme.md

 ### Framework

-The application is written in PHP based on the Lumen framework V5.2.
+The application is written in PHP based on the Laravel framework V5.2.

 ### License